Chadi, Rajasthan: Position in Rajasthan politics

-Position in Rajasthan politics

 The royal family has a unique and special palace in Rajasthan politics.
 They have a continuing place in the ruling of Marwar and not only Marwar, but the whole Rajasthan.

-The last ruler of lashman nagar, nathuram ji maderna was the last landlord of lashman nagar.
-His son parasram maderna had made the maderna family one of the most top number ranking political family of Rajasthan.
+The last ruler of lashman nagar, Nathuram ji Maderna was the last landlord of lashman nagar.
+His son Parasram Maderna had made the Maderna family one of the most top number ranking political family of Rajasthan.